 Other nearby pharmacies within walking distance can also provide vaccinations.

-The nearest urgent care center is located at less than one mile (1.6km) and offers prompt treatment of illnesses or injuries that require immediate attention, but are not life-threatening, without an appointment.
+The nearest urgent care center is located less than one mile (1.6km) from Brenau and offers prompt treatment of illnesses or injuries that require immediate attention, but are not life-threatening, without an appointment.
 The clinic is open 8 a.m. - 8 p.m., seven days a week.
 These clinics charge fees for their services.

 Conditions the urgent care center can treat include, but are not limited to: